leeyuejia/GA_seif2020/unit_2/w12d3/student_labs/Captains_Log.md

 ### Router
 1. `mkdir controllers`
 1. `touch controllers/logs.js`
-1. work on refactoring your code so your logs routes are in your controller file, rather than in `server.js`
+1. `touch routes.js`
+1. Import controllers in the `routes.js` and connect the controller methods with api routes.

 ### Bonuses
 1. The captain wants to keep track of eating habits: make a new set of routes in a new file in your controller folder called foodlogs
 1. build out the 7 restful routes for foodlogs, include a new model with whatever properties make sense
 1. make a seed file and seed it
 1. have your update route redirect to the show page of the log that was edited
 1. research `res.redirect('back')`